15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 • Waking up to a dry mouth

 Without treatment, sleep apnea can lead to many health complications that can impact the quality of life.
-Untreated, sleep apnea can lead to an increase in heart attacks, stroke, high blood pressure, and heart arrhythmia.
-It has also been shown to be associated with type 2 diabetes and depression.
+Untreated sleep apnea can lead to an increase in heart attacks, stroke, high blood pressure, and heart arrhythmia.
+Sleep apnea is also associated with type 2 diabetes and depression.

 An oral sleep device is similar to a sports mouthguard.
-They are carefully fabricated to the specifications of your mouth.
+We carefully fabricate this appliance to the specifications of your mouth.
 The device will readjust your bite to keep your tongue from rolling to the back of your mouth during sleep.
-It works by keeping your airway open, allowing you to breathe normally during sleep without the pauses in breathing.
+It keeps your airway open so you can breathe normally during sleep without pauses.

-An oral sleep device will help quell the sound and severity of your snoring.
-The same loosening of soft tissues often leads to snoring, and an oral sleep device can help prevent that from happening.
+An oral sleep device will help dampen the sound and severity of your snoring.
+The same loosening of soft tissues often leads to snoring, and an oral sleep device can help prevent snoring.

 Sleep Apnea Treatment FAQs